 This may be the result of significant weight loss and skin that has been so stretched it loses the ability to retract.
 Conditions may also result from the natural changes that occur with aging, heredity or a combination of these conditions.
 An arm lift cannot correct weakened muscles of the upper arm; in fact many individuals who seek surgery are relatively fit individuals who are bothered by a condition that cannot be corrected through exercise.
 In general, good candidates for an arm lift are:

-A consultation with your plastic surgeon is the first step to learn how to achieve a smoother and more natural contour of the arm.
+During the consultation for your brachioplasty Vancouver plastic surgeon Dr. Workman will go over the first step to learn how to achieve a smoother and more natural contour of the arm.
 A consultation is designed to fully educate you about brachioplasty in a non-pressured environment, and will include:

 An arm lift is a safe and satisfying procedure that can greatly improve the appearance of your upper arm.
 The procedure begins with an incision placed in the inside of the upper arm.
 The incision may extend from the underarm to the elbow, or be more limited in length.
 Incision length and pattern depend on the amount and location of excess skin to be removed, as well as the preferences and surgical judgment of your plastic surgeon.